Airstack-xyz/docs/farcaster/farcaster/social-capital.md

               "blockchain": "ethereum"
             }
           ],
-          "socialCapital": {
+          "farcasterScore": {
-            "socialCapitalRank": 82
+            "farRank": 82
           }
-        },
+        }
         // Other user with social capital rank below or equal to 100 ]
     }
   }
 }
 ```

 {% endtab %}
 {% endtabs %}

 ## Get A Farcaster Casts's Social Capital Value

 You can use `FarcasterCasts` API to fetch a Farcaster cast's [social capital value](../../abstractions/social-capital-value-and-social-capital-scores.md) by providing the Warpcast URL to the `url` input:

 {% hint style="info" %}
 Alternatively, you can also use the `hash` input filter and provide the cast hash if you have the cast hash value.